 "Hickenlooper brought me to his house and organized a dinner with a bunch of randos," he recalls.
 "I noticed everybody was hard left or hard right, and he was talking about wanting to build a platform that could facilitate making Colorado a state that had music for every kid.
 He asked if I would start [Take Note] with Libby Anschutz and Pat Stryker, who fight by day."

-With two and a half years remaining on the clock, Take Note Colorado is poised to meet its goal — "We're on track to finish a little earlier, actually," Slade says — and it was recently announced that Slade is returning to his role as co-chair.
+Now, with two and a half years remaining on the clock, Take Note Colorado is poised to meet its goal — "We're on track to finish a little earlier, actually," Slade says — and the former frontman has returned to his role as co-chair, alongside Governor Jared Polis, who took Hickenlooper's spot.
 Walt DeHaven, who served as co-chair during Slade's break, will continue as treasurer.

 Slade says that his family and friends supported his musical passions when he was a child, but he knows not everyone is that lucky.
 For Take Note Colorado, "I was essentially the mermaid in front of the pirate ship, showing that I had support as a kid with my own music," he says.